-Intermodal shipping containers are used to ship freight overseas.
+These are used to ship freight overseas.
 Once the container ship has been berthed, the ship then needs to be unloaded.
-Massive gantry cranes are used to transfer large containers from the ship over to the dock where they are separated from one another and then grouped in a large storage area.
+Massive gantry cranes are used to transfer large containers from the ship over to the dock, where they are separated from one another and then grouped in a large storage area.
 The containers are then loaded onto trucks or rail cars for shipment to their final destination.

-Sellers of used shipping containers, such as Tiger Containers are willing to sell single units and this represents substantial cost savings for smaller businesses that cannot afford to purchase containers in large quantities.
-These containers are also extremely useful for a wide range of non-shipping uses including storage and instant buildings.
+Sellers of used shipping containers are willing to sell single units and this represents substantial cost savings for smaller businesses that cannot afford to purchase containers in large quantities.
+These containers are also extremely useful for a wide range of non-shipping uses, including storage and instant buildings.
 Here are several types of shipping containers that are readily available for purchase:

-2. Cargo worthy (wind and water tight).
-Although the container is not in new condition it is certified for use in overseas shipping.
+- Cargo worthy (wind and water tight) – Although the container is not in new condition it is certified for use in overseas shipping.
 This type of container must meet certain standards of structural strength and are water tight and wind tight.
 They are better quality than standard used containers that do not have a certification.

-3. High Cube Cargo Worthy.
-A high cube container is one that is between 40 and 45 feet high.
+- High Cube Cargo Worthy – A high cube container is one that is between 40 and 45 feet high.
 The container is designed to carry a maximum payload of 30,200 kg or 76 cubic meters to the load line.
 This container is designed to hold a large amount of product and ship it safely to its final destination.

 If you are planning to purchase a used shipping container you will need to inspect it to ensure that it meets with your requirements and that it is in good condition.
 When containers are first constructed they are strong and durable, but years of use can cause substantial damage.
 If you plan to purchase a container sight unseen, be sure to ask for pictures of the container both inside and out from all different sides.